gkurts/git-training/handouts/0001-02-01-GitBasics-Doing.md

 ---------

 Git add will take a snapshot of the file and add it to the staging area.

 The snapshot that is captured is the state of the file at the time that you use this command.

-If you make further changes to a file that you want to be captured in the next commit, you will need to add the file again.
+If further changes are made to a file,  you will need to add the file again.

-- todo - expand
-- git add file
+- `git add <file>` -- add a file to the staging area
-- git add -a
-- git add -A
+- `git add -A` -- add changes from all untracked files
-- git add -u
+- `git add -u` -- update tracked files

 `git status`
 ------------